 Wäger and Hischier performed a life cycle analysis on the recycling of mixed plasticsrich WEEE and found the GWP for the production of post-consumer-recycled plastics to be only a fifth of that for the production of virgin plastics [Wäger & Hischier, 2015].
-They consider a mix of plastics (ABS, PP and HIPS) and do not give absolute numbers, but the tendency is clear.
+They consider a mix of plastics (ABS, PP and HIPS) and do not give absolute numbers, but content as input material the tendency is clear.